fdiblen/cpp2wasm/README.md

 }
 ```

-The worker will send back an array containing objects with the root result, the input parameters and the duration in milliseconds.
+The worker will send back an array containing objects with the pi result, the input parameters and the duration in milliseconds.

 ```json
 [{